Enhanced quantum radiation with flying-focus laser pulses

-In this letter, we show that a FF pulse can enhance observable effects of quantum radiation reaction when compared to a SFG with the same energy.
-More specifically, FF pulses result in a greater loss of electron energy and a larger yield of photons in the energy range $1\text{-}20\;\text{MeV}$ than SFG pulses.
-This is because in the quantum regime ($\chi {\sim} 1$) both the electron energy loss and photon yield scale more favorably with the interaction time than the laser intensity.
-A larger yield of photons in the $1\text{-}20\;\text{MeV}$ would impact several applications, including radiosurgery \cite{girolami1996photon, weeks1997compton}, photo-transmutation of long-lived nuclear waste and production of medical isotopes \cite{wang2017transmutation,irani2014gamma,luo2016production}, and investigation of the structure of materials by nuclear resonance fluorescence \cite{kneissl1996investigation,albert2011design}.
-While many methods have been proposed to increase the yield of high-energy photons (see e.g., \cite{powers2014quasi,vyskovcil2020inverse,luedtke2021creating,morris2021highly,hadjisolomou2023gamma,yu2024compact}), here, we show something qualitatively different: how space-time structured light can significantly enhance the emission probability of the underlying process.
+In this letter, we show that a FF pulse can significantly enhance observable effects of quantum radiation reaction when compared to a SFG with the same energy.
+More specifically, FF pulses result in a greater loss of electron energy and a larger yield of photons in the 1--20 MeV range than SFG pulses.
+This is because the electron energy loss scales more favorably with the interaction time than the laser intensity in the quantum regime ($\chi \gtrsim 1$), while the photon yield scales more favorably with the interaction time in both the classical and quantum regimes.
+A larger yield of photons in the 1--20 MeV range could impact several applications, including radiosurgery \cite{girolami1996photon, weeks1997compton}, photo-transmutation for treatment of long-lived nuclear waste and production of medical isotopes \cite{wang2017transmutation,irani2014gamma,luo2016production}, and investigations into the structure of materials using nuclear resonance fluorescence \cite{kneissl1996investigation,albert2011design}.
+While many methods have been proposed to increase the yield of high-energy photons (see e.g., \cite{powers2014quasi,vyskovcil2020inverse,luedtke2021creating,morris2021highly,hadjisolomou2023gamma,yu2024compact}), here, we show something qualitatively different: how space-time structured light can significantly enhance the emission probability of the underlying fundamental process.